 Pilgrim — Pilgrim has been in business for over 60 years and is currently the nation's best-selling manufacturer of screens.
 Pilgrim products are heavily built, with sturdy welds and smooth seams.
 Their fireplace screens are available in a wide variety of colors and styles.
 These screens are so well-built that the manufacturer proudly offers a lifetime warranty.

 Cascade — Cascade is a top manufacturer of hanging mesh (coil mesh) screens.
 They offer an abundant variety of factory-cut sizes, plus the ability to custom produce specialty panels and finishes as needed.
 Cascade products are manufactured in Tualatin, Oregon, and the company exports its products globally.

-Multi panel screens utilize individual framed screen panels connected by full length steel pins.
+Multi-panel fireplace screens utilize individual framed screen panels connected by full-length steel pins.
 The screen mesh is usually held in place within the frame of each panel.
-These screens are popular because their installed width can be varied significantly.
-When shopping for this type of screen, the width is referencing the full side to side measurement of the screen if laid flat on the floor.
+These screens are popular because you have the freedom to vary the length of the width significantly.
+When shopping for this type of screen, the width references the side-to-side measurement of the screen if laid flat on the floor.

-Single panel screens with doors are becoming the most popular type of screen for many consumers.
+Single panel fireplace screens with doors are becoming the most popular type of screen for many consumers.
 This style features a perimeter frame and an internal frame built around one or two operable doors.
-The screen will feature stabilizers at the base that will hold the screen flat against the face of the fireplace.
-The screen itself can remain in position at all times, with the doors being opened to tend the fire.
-Most models have included door handles and magnetic clasps to hold the doors shut.
-If you have toddlers in the home, it is recommended to anchor the screen to the fireplace with hook and loop adhesive strips.
-These screens should be ordered large enough so that there is at least an inch of overlap on all sides of the fireplace, with 3 inches being preferred.
+The screen features stabilizers at the base that will hold the screen flat against the face of the fireplace.
+The screen itself can remain in position at all times, allowing you to freely open the doors while tending to the fire.

 Rumford style screens are a style of hearth that has an opening that is nearly square.
 These screens consist of a tall perimeter frame and a curved front frame, creating a screen that curves into the room from the fireplace, such as this Pilgrim Rumford Screen.